 Service architecture

-The service architecture provides an overview of the key (logical) service components and their dependencies to help better understand the structure and logical as well as technical setup of the service.

 High-Level Service architecture

-These sections describe how the service is built.
-If already described in technical documentation please provide link.

-Highlight and shortly describe any change on the service architecture introduced by this release.

 Secant runs as a service that periodically checks for new images available in a repository and performs their security assessment.
 When a new image becomes available in the system, it is taken by Secant and checked for security vulnerabilities.
 In order to perform the security checks, Secant instantiates a virtual machine from the appliance that is being verified and performs two phases of security checks.
 During the first phase, Secant launches a series of external scans that tries to detect vulnerabilities exposed by the machine to the Internet.
 Following these tests, and if the machine supports that, Secant runs a series of internal probes on the virtual machine, which checks security properties of the installed software.
 Both internal and external probes are modular and new tests can be easily added when needed.
 After the probes are executed, Secant processes the results and generated the assessment.

 Integration and dependencies

-Insert a description and/or visualisation (figure) of the dependencies to other tools.

-If already described in technical documentation please provide link.

-Highlight and shortly describe any change on the dependencies to other tools introduced by this release.

-There are two foreseen scenarios how Secant can be deployed, it can either work on the level of a cloud site to assess images used by the particular provider, or it can act as a tool supporting security assessment and endorsement on the level of EGI.
-In any cases Secant has to be integrated with a cloud management framework.
+There are two foreseen scenarios how Secant can be deployed, it can either work on the level of a cloud site to assess images used by the particular provider, or it can act as a tool supporting security assessment and endorsement on the level of the EGI infrastructure management.
+In any case, Secant has to be integrated with a cloud management framework.
 The current implementation uses OpenNebula commands to manage virtual machines and their images.

 Release notes